transloadit/uppy/ARCHITECTURE.md

 #### addThumbnail(fileID)

 Reads image from file’s data object in base64 and resizes that, using canvas.
-Then `state` is updated with a file that has thumbnail it it.
+Then `state` is updated with a file that has thumbnail in it.
 Thumbnails are used for file previews by plugins like Dashboard.

 #### state.capabilities

-Core (or plugins) check and set capabilities, like: `resumable: true`, `touch: false`, `dragdrop: true` that could possibly be used by all plugins.
+Core (or plugins) check and set capabilities, like: `resumable: true` (this is set by Tus Plugin), `touch: false`, `dragdrop: true`, that could possibly be used by all plugins.

 #### log(msg)